cornellev/scan-matching/README.md

 It is a first step in my attempt to implement Simultaneous Localization and Mapping (SLAM).
 Eventually, I will factor this out into its own library as a submodule for the SLAM library I will build.

+## Install

+You can view installation instructions at [INSTALL.md](INSTALL.md).

 ## Usage and Documentation

 I host the usage information and documentation at [cornellev.github.io/scan-matching/](https://cornellev.github.io/scan-matching/).
 Please see there for information on how to download and how to use the library.

+You can build the documentation yourself locally with `make docs`.
+The main page will be located at `docs/index.html` relative to the project root.

 ## v1.1.1